 Music has been a constant north star in RACHEL STEIN’s life since age four, when she first picked up the cello.
 Though she also studied piano, clarinet, and oboe, the cello has always remained her true musical voice.
 Rachel has been a member of the Norwalk Symphony Orchestra since 2011 and has also performed with other area orchestral and chamber ensembles.
 She enjoys playing at weddings and community events, as well as in numerous musicals, always appreciating the collaboration, creativity, and connection that music provides.
 Beyond the concert hall, Rachel serves as Director of Animal Husbandry at The Maritime Aquarium at Norwalk, where she oversees the care and welfare of a diverse collection of animals.
 She is especially excited about the orchestra’s collaboration with the aquarium, which brings together her twin passions for music and marine biology in a unique and meaningful way.

-After 3 years of study at the Academy of Music in Prague, Czechoslovakia, GUNNAR SAHLIN joined the Stockholm (Sweden) Philharmonic Orchestra in 1975.
+After three years of study at the Academy of Music in Prague, Czechoslovakia, GUNNAR SAHLIN joined the Stockholm (Sweden) Philharmonic Orchestra in 1975.
 As a member of that orchestra, he participated in tours all over Europe and in the US, playing with world famous soloists and conductors.
 The orchestra appears at the annual Nobel Prize Ceremonies at the Stockholm Concert Hall.

 Gunnar moved to the US in 1988 and is a freelancing musician in Fairfield County and New York.
 He was Principal Cellist of Norwalk Symphony Orchestra from 2002 and retired from that position in 2024.
 Gunnar has worked with many contemporary composers and premiered works by Alan Cohen, Constance Walton, Joe Russo, Gwyneth Walker and composer/pianist Marc Chan.
 Gunnar has performed works with and by legendary violinist Albert Markov.